The Best of Burgundy

 Burgundy

-Explore the charming streets of Beaune, including a visit to the famed Hospices de Beaune, a stunning medieval hospital turned museum renowned for its flamboyant Gothic architecture and its iconic annual charity wine auction in November.
-Then step into a beloved local cheese shop offering artisanal selections that highlight the region’s rich dairy traditions.
-After a delightful bistro lunch, enjoy an exclusive afternoon tasting at Bouchard Père & Fils.
-Cap the day with dinner at the acclaimed Loiseau des Vignes.
+Explore the charming streets of Beaune, including a visit to the famed Hospices de Beaune, a stunning medieval hospital turned museum renowned for its flamboyant Gothic architecture and iconic annual charity wine auction.
+After a delightful bistro lunch and time at leisure in Beaune, enjoy an afternoon tasting at Bouchard Père et Fils (subject to harvest schedule).
+Cap the day with dinner at Loiseau des Vignes.

 Included Meals: Breakfast, Lunch, Dinner